mozilla/webdev-bootcamp/errors.rst

 Normally Django sends emails which can work fine until you get a few thousand error emails in a minute.

-Optionally, you can use `Arecibo`_ to track your errors.
+To mitigate this, you can use `Arecibo`_ to track your errors.
 There are currently three servers:

 https://arecibo-phx.mozilla.org/ (behind LDAP)